codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/platform-ip-addresses.md

 - 44.238.167.159
 - 44.237.63.217

-## Codefresh IPs for managed clusters in Hosted GitOps Runtimes
+## Codefresh IPs for Hosted GitOps Runtimes

 - 34.207.5.18
 - 34.232.79.230
 - 44.193.43.5

-## Define API access to IPs for clusters
+## API access to IPs for clusters
 Clusters must be configured with API access to the authorized Codefresh IPs.
 If you haven't configured your clusters with the required IPs, use the links below to complete the configuration for the clusters listed: